The Outrageous Cost of Skipping TDD & Code Reviews

 What those managers need to know is that TDD reduces production bug density 40% — 80%, and that makes all the difference.
 More bugs in production leads to a dramatic rise in maintenance costs.

-According to the IBM System Sciences Institute, fixing a production bug costs 100x more than fixing a bug at design time, and over 15x more than fixing a bug at implementation time.
+Due to exponentially escalating costs of rework, meta-work (work about work), responsibility hand-offs, interruptions, and eventually customer support, bug triage, and maintenance, fixing a production bug may cost 100x more than fixing a bug at design time, and over 15x more than fixing a bug at implementation time.

 Using these figures, let’s look at the relative costs of a fictional project with and without TDD.
 The project will take 1,000 hours of up-front implementation without TDD, not counting maintenance: